 In the surface ocean, phytoplankton transforms inorganic substrates into organic matter that fills the movement of heterotrophic microorganisms, making intricate metabolic systems that determine the extent of carbon recycling and storage in the ocean.
-However, the diversity of organic molecules and cooperating living beings has hindered the detection of specific relationships that intercede this large flux of energy and matter.
+However, the diversity of organic molecules and cooperating living beings have hindered the detection of specific relationships that intercede with this large flux of energy and matter.

 The open ocean contains tiny organisms — phytoplankton — that perform half of the photosynthesis on Earth, creating oxygen for animals on land.

 Scientists in a new study observed how photosynthetic microbes and ocean bacteria use sulfur, a plentiful marine nutrient.

 Sulfur is the odorous component that gives shorelines their particular smell.
 The new examination focused on sulfonates, in which a sulfur atom is associated with three oxygen atoms and a carbon-based molecule.
 In the sea, phytoplankton uses energy from the sun to create sulfonate molecules.
 Bacteria at that point, devour the phytoplankton to gain nutrients and energy.

 Scientists drew on the recent genetic studies of soils to learn which microbial pathways are used to process sulfonates in the ocean.

 Scientists primarily focused on 36 marine microbes that the team cultured in the lab using a UW-developed method to test which organisms produce sulfonates on their own in a lab environment.